abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 If you load modules in your <code>.bashrc</code> those modules will automatically get loaded into your environment every time you log into Ozstar.
 This means you only have to write <code>load module anaconda3/5.0.1</code> once in your <code>.bashrc</code> and then forget about it.
 {:.info}

 If you are using python I highly recommend that you use Conda environments when working on OzSTAR.
 Anaconda environments will save you lots of time, stress and effort in the long run.
+I have a tutorial for <a href="https://adambatten.com/tutorials/setting_up_python_on_ozstar.html">setting up python on OzSTAR</a> that details how to set up Conda environments.
 {:.info}

 ### 4 Job Step